“Mom is trying to see a bug on the ceiling using binoculars,” my husband texted our grownup children recently. “Should we be concerned?”

 As I wrote about in my last post, six whole weeks ago, I’ve never been handy with binoculars.

 It’s been quite a month and a half, hasn’t it?
 There was the election.
 Then there was the counting.
 The morning I will never forget was November 7, 2020.
 I was walking in the woods at the end of our block, yammering into iTalk about how all the trees are suddenly bare and the leaves underfoot are like exhausted election workers—which I actually thought was a metaphor I could someday do something with—but instead, in an instant, it became locked in my memory as the nutty thing I was doing when my phone started clanging like a hand-bell.
 First my husband: “CNN just called it.
 Biden is president.”
 Then more and more.
-I ran the rest of the way home and into his arms and just start crying.
+I ran the rest of the way home and into his arms and just started crying.

 And now, in mid-December, I think we’re past our last lawsuit/attempted coup.